+++ Labour Reshuffle Live +++ - Guido Fawkes

-Keir Starmer has begun the process of appointing his new Shadow Cabinet.
-It’s expected he’ll stick to only announcing his new top team today, with the lower-ranking posts set to be appointed tomorrow.
+Keir Starmer yesterday began the process of appointing his new Shadow Cabinet.
+He announced his new top team yesterday, with the lower-ranking, non-Coronavirus-related posts to be appointed throughout the course of today.
 Stick with Guido for all the updates…

 Sunday